Image Amodal Completion: A Survey: DATASETS and EVALUATION

-For order perception, the design of the framework determines whether the occlusion order or the layering order should be evaluated.
-For occluded pairwise instances, the average accuracy of pairwise depth ordering is a common metric.
-This is the mean ratio of the number of correct predictions to the number of all occluded pairwise instances.
-Likewise, precision, recall and F1 scores can be used to assess the occlusion order of instance pairs by considering the ratio of correctly predicted occlusion orders.
-The average precision of pairwise depth ordering, on the other hand, is the mean ratio of the number of correct predictions to the number of all predicted pairwise orderings.
-In addition to considering the depth ordering of all occluded instance pairs, it is also possible to consider only pairwise instances that have a certain degree of occlusion.
-As an extension, the average accuracy or average precision can be evaluated over various thresholds.
-For layer order, a popular method for evaluation is with respect to depth error, with metrics such as RMSE (root mean square error), REL (Relative Error) and accuracy with threshold (\% of $d_i$ such that $max(\frac{d_i}{d_i^*},\frac{d_i^*}{d_i}) = \delta < thr$, where $d_i$ is the actual depth and $d_i^*$ is the estimated depth).
+\textbf{Layer order:} For layer order, different layering designs lead to varied evaluation metrics.
+One method for evaluation is with respect to depth error, with metrics such as RMSE (root mean square error), REL (Relative Error) and accuracy with threshold (\% of $d_i$ such that $max(\frac{d_i}{d_i^*},\frac{d_i^*}{d_i}) = \delta < thr$, where $d_i$ is the actual depth and $d_i^*$ is the estimated depth).
 These metrics are calculated based on a comparison of the estimated depth with the actual depth.
-Accuracy metrics are typically reported based on three different thresholds ($thr=1.25, 1.25^2, 1.25^3$) in the literature.
-For layer order with unknown actual depths, distance metrics can be used to quantify the ordering accuracy.
+Accuracy metrics are typically reported based on three different thresholds ($thr=1.25, 1.25^2, 1.25^3$) in the literature \citep{Lee_2022_CVPR}.
+For the layer order with unknown actual depths, distance metrics can be used to quantify the ordering accuracy.
 For example, the Damerow-Levenstein distance is used in \citep{Papadopoulos_2019_CVPR} to calculate the minimum number of operations required to change the ground-truth layer order into the predicted one.
 Another idea of evaluation is to convert the layer order for each pair of overlapping instances into a pairwise occlusion relationship \citep{zheng2021vinv}.
-In addition, each layer can be evaluated individually to measure the performance of the model at a particular layer.
+In addition, each layer can be evaluated individually to measure the performance of the model at a particular layer \citep{dhamo2019object}.